-At the same time, it’s perfectly normal for legitimate survey programs to ask some fairly personal questions, so don’t be too cautious.
+At the same time, it’s perfectly normal for legitimate paid survey sites to ask some fairly personal questions, so don’t be too cautious.
 Always be honest if you’re asked to disclose your gender, education, marital status, income and so on.

-In case you were wondering, survey programs use this information to ensure they’re sending you the most relevant surveys and help you avoid getting disqualified.
+In case you were wondering, survey sites use this information to ensure they’re sending you the most relevant surveys and help you avoid getting disqualified.

 5. Multiple complaints on review sites and forums